 Each of this project’s topics and research tasks are very much in draft form because none have been used in my classroom yet.
-My Fulbright project formally ended July 31, 2019, therefore the next couple of years will entail developing systems in which to carry out student research, build professional audiences, and partner with organizations to get kids outside.
+My Fulbright project formally ended July 31, 2019, therefore the next few years will entail developing systems in which to carry out student research, build professional audiences, and partner with organizations to get kids outside.
 This project has four main objectives:

 - Get students outside to develop a connection with their local environment so that they become future stewards and sustainability advocates.